|Registration information for the 2023-2024 season is now available.

-Our developmental program is the beginning level of our program, and it runs in eight week sessions.
+Our developmental program is the beginning level of our program.
 This is the level in which we hope to create a lifelong love of the sport of swimming.
 The swimmers in this group are exposed to the four competitive strokes and learning proper technique.
 They are also introduced to USA Swim meets.
-Within the developmental program there are three groups – red, white, and grey.
-Parents select from the two practices or three practices a week option, and the coaches assign the swimmers to the appropriate group.
+Within the developmental program, there are three groups – red, white, and grey.
 Entrance Criteria: To enter the developmental program, a swimmer must be able to swim 25 yards of freestyle with rhythmic breathing and 25 yards of backstroke.
-Swimming lessons are available for swimmers not able to meet this criteria.
+Swimming lessons are available for swimmers not able to meet these criteria.

 The grey group is the top developmental group.
 Start, turn, and stroke techniques are still emphasized.
 Aerobic training is increased along with the teaching of racing strategies.
 This group prepares the swimmer for entry into the age group program.

 This is the final step your child will take in Age group swimming.
 Swimmers will need to focus on conditioning and training consistently.
-At this level refining technique is the number one priority while endurance training is introduced into the program.
-Dry land training consists of flexibility exercises and calisthenics.
+At this level, the refining technique is the number one priority while endurance training is introduced into the program.
+Dryland training consists of flexibility exercises and calisthenics.
 Classroom seminars on stroke technique are offered.
 This higher level of training prepares Junior swimmers for the transition to the Senior program.
 Swimmers in this group are must attend a minimum of 4-5 practices each week.